DinoHub-SubT/basestation_gui_python/README.md

 * (Unassigned) Clean up branches on basestation_gui_python package

-* (Unassigned) Fully utilizing tabs in rqt.
-It looks like you can just drag plugins on top of each other and it will automatically generate tabs

 * (Unassigned) Don't deepcopy immutable objects in ArtifactHandler, like when new GuiArtifact objects are generated.

-* (Unassigned) In the manipulation plugin, in updateArtifactPose callback, Might be less code to just have every manual update of the position update all 3 coordinates (e.g. have the same callback for all 3 coordinate boxes).

 =======
 # Development